 In the opener, Grimes held the hard-hitting White Elephants to only five safeties, but two of their hits were home runs.
 Al Simmons and Mickey Cochrane each connected for a round-tripper and the Mackmen, behind Lefty Grove, prevailed, 5-2.
 Grimes had another chance in the Game Five.
 This time he matched up with George Earnshaw in one of the great pitching duel of all times.
 Inning after inning the two fought in a scoreless deadlock.
 According to John Drebinger, writing in the New York Times, “Throughout the struggle, Grimes tormented the A’s unmercifully.
 Every time Mickey Cochrane came up, Burleigh would stick his thumbs in his ears and wiggle his fingers, admittedly a rather inelegant thing to do to a man whose ears protruded slightly.
 When Simmons came up he mimicked Al’s mannerism of flecking dust from his shirt and trousers.
 For Foxx he saved the gesture of a man feeling his throat in a moment of great fright.
 Cochrane was furious, but the more good-natured Foxx gave his comrades the last laugh.
 In the ninth inning, with Mickey on base, Jimmy blasted a tremendous home run into the left-field bleachers.”
 Grimes lost the game, 2-0.
-In his two Series starts (1920 and 1930) Ol’ Stubblebeard had pitched two complete games, giving up five hits in each game, and had two losses to show for it.
+In his two 1930 Series starts Ol’ Stubblebeard had pitched two complete games, giving up five hits in each game, and had two losses to show for it.

 Few men ever hated to lose more than Grimes did, yet Drebinger wrote: “But no sooner had he hopped into his street clothes than Grimes confounded the Athletics by jauntily breezing into their dressing room to make his peace with them.
 He assured them that now the battle was over he had meant nothing personal by his tactics and even offered to go on a vaudeville tour with Cochrane, Simmons, and Foxx.”

-In 1931 Lord Burleigh won 17 games and lost only seven as he helped the Cardinals win another flag.
+In 1931 Lord Burleigh won 17 games and lost only 9 as he helped the Cardinals win another flag.
 The Redbirds again faced the mighty Philadelphia Athletics in the World Series.
 Connie Mack’s team of powerful sluggers were favored to win their third straight Fall Classic, something that had not yet been accomplished since the Series was inaugurated in 1903.
 Lefty Grove, the dominant pitcher of the times, defeated the Cards in the first game, but Bill Hallahan evened the series by shutting out the Mackmen 2-0 in the second game.
 Burleigh was Street’s choice to start the third game and he went up against Grove, a 31-game winner who had led the American League in wins, winning percentage, earned run average, strikeouts, and almost every other pitching category.
 Grimes pitched a two-hit masterpiece, giving up two runs on a home run by Al Simmons, and winning the game, 5-2.
 He even contributed two runs batted in to the cause.
 Earnshaw came back with a two-hit shutout in the fourth game to even the series at two games apiece.
 Hallahan won his second game for the Cardinals, 5-1, and Grove won his second, 8-1, to give each team three victories.
 The world championship was riding on the seventh game.

 In the deciding game of the series, Grimes was again matched up with Earnshaw and turned in one of the gutsiest performances in the history of baseball.
 During the final weeks of the season, the ex-lumberjack’s appendix had become inflamed, but he refused to take time off for an operation.
 As Game Seven of the 1931 World Series progressed, the appendix began acting up.
 He took more and more time between pitches.
 Ice packs were applied between innings.
 He was obviously pitching in great pain, but he was pitching brilliantly.
 He shut out the White Elephants for eight innings.
 Going into the ninth, the Cardinals had a 4-0 lead.
 Grimes lost the first batter, Al Simmons, with a base on balls.
 Then Foxx fouled out, and Bing Miller forced Simmons at second base.
 Ol’ Stubblebeard had to get only one more out to register a five-hit shutout and bring the world’s championship to the banks of the Mississippi.
 Pitching in intense pain and showing it in every gesture, Grimes could not finish the job.
 A walk and two hits plated two runs and left the tying runs on base.
 Street brought in Hallahan, and Wild Bill induced Max Bishop to lift a fly to centerfielder Pepper Martin for the final out, and the championship belonged to the Cardinals.
 Grimes shared with Hallahan and Martin the role of star of the series.
 The veteran spitballer’s two wins avenged his unfortunate lossesd in previous classics.